 The Saint and the Dragon

-Become a Patron!Irish and Celtic myths and legends, Irish folklore and Irish fairy tales from the Historical Cycle
+Irish and Celtic myths and legends, Irish folklore and Irish fairy tales from the Historical Cycle

 The Defeat of the Cailleach

 As Saint Patrick travelled across Ireland, spreading Christianity and the light among the pagan tribes, he saw many wonders and defeated many evils, but always more rose up to challenge him.
-So he took himself to prayer and saw a vision that he should travel to Croagh Patrick – although it was not known so at that time – and spend the Lenten fast in prayer on its summit.
+So he took himself to prayer and saw a vision that he should travel to Croagh Patrick – although it was not so known at that time – and spend the Lenten fast in prayer on its summit.

 Others know her by the name of Cailleach, and the Romans called her Cybele, the Magna Mater, Mother of the gods, who claimed birth and death to herself, and the wild things of sharp tooth and claw.

-The Cailleach was a true terror, an antediluvian entity who had cackled and danced through the ponderous forging of the earth, sleeping deep in the nighted caverns and deadly crushing depths, awaiting only the coming of humanity to awaken and work its mischief.
-Even, some say, it was the mother of satan himself, the serpent and sign of great mystery to the heathens who built dolmens from Galway bay to the farthest eastern shores of the peaceful ocean.
+The Cailleach was an ancient terror, an antediluvian entity who had cackled and danced through the ponderous forging of the earth, sleeping deep in the nighted caverns and crushing depths, awaiting only the coming of humanity to reawaken and work its mischief.

 And so when Saint Patrick trod on the mountain that she had taken as her palace, it was as the ringing of a clear silver bell in silence, and she knew fear herself for the first time in her long existence, fear that she might finally be called to account!
 And well the Cailleach might be afraid.